Less is more? Trump slows federal regs to a crawl in first six months

 EPA MOVES TO NIX OBAMA'S 'WATERS OF THE US' REGULATION

 But the rollback of Obama-era energy and environment regulations drew considerable pushback from Democrats.
-House Minority Leader Nancy Pelosi, D-Calif., blasted the administration for a "spitefaul assault" on the Clean Power plan.
+House Minority Leader Nancy Pelosi, D-Calif., blasted the administration for a "spitefaul assault" on the Clean Power Plan.

 Fox News' Kevin Corke and Sam Chamberlain contributed to this report.